adrianmdevs/LimeFiber01/README.md

 ## LimeSol Landing Page & Catalogue
-This repo contains static pages for the LimeFiber landing page.
+This repo contains two static pages for the LimeFiber website.